The Twins Almanac for June

 June 6–11, 2006

-Mauer Named AL Player of Week
+Mauer Named AL Player of the Week

 June 11, 2010

-Liriano Strikes Out Seven Straight
+Liriano Strikes Out Seven-Straight

 June 12, 2003